Stem-Cells-Connective-Tissue-Disease-Treatment

 • Fibroblast growth factors

-Our proprietary stem cell treatment for Connective Tissue Diseases & mixed connective tissue diseases requires 12-16 days in total and is helpful in restoring cytokine imbalances, inducing angiogenesis, modulation of the immune system, and reparative effects of MSC+ stem cell transplants.
+Our proprietary stem cell treatment for Connective Tissue Diseases & mixed connective tissue diseases requires 10-14 days in total helps in restoring cytokine imbalances, inducing angiogenesis, modulation of the immune system, and reparative effects of UC-MSC+ stem cell transplants.

 The developmental mechanisms of osteogenesis

-The human joints are discrete organs composed of various connective tissues, including tendons, cartilage, bone, ligaments, and muscles.
+The human joints are discrete organs of various connective tissues, including tendons, cartilage, bone, ligaments, and muscles.
 Any trauma or degeneration in these tissues can cause joint dysfunction, which leads to restricted function and movement.
-In the past, this means having risky common surgeries.
+In the past, this means having risky, common surgeries.
 Recent studies have shown that nearly 45% of all adults live with some joint-related condition.
-This number is almost the same as those diagnosed with heart disease, heart attacks, heart failure, COPD (chronic respiratory diseases) or pulmonary fibrosis combined.
+This number is almost the same as those diagnosed with type 2 diabetes, heart disease, heart attacks, heart failure, COPD (chronic respiratory diseases), or pulmonary fibrosis combined.

 In orthopedics’, the demand for minimally invasive stem cell therapies is also driven by the lack of adequate alternative treatments for common connective tissue degenerative diseases such as spinal arthritis.
-Several types of progenitor and self-renewable stem cells can be differentiated into multiple musculoskeletal cell lineages.
+Several progenitor and self-renewable stem cell types can be differentiated into multiple musculoskeletal cell lineages.
 Due to rapid advancements in molecular biology and stem cell science, regenerative therapies have emerged as effective treatments for existing joint-relevant connective tissue diseases.
 They can help preserve healthy joints for years to come.

-For treatment of immune-mediated inflammatory disease, The Regeneration Center has developed a unique combination therapy using isolated MSC+ stem cells and tissue specific growth factors that are particularly effective in stabilizing an otherwise abnormal rate of osteogenic differentiation.
-MSC+ cells are engineered to provide low immunogenicity and immunomodulatory properties.
-MSCs+ therapy for connective tissue disorders does not require immunosuppressive medications.
-The MSC+ cells used can be autologous or allogeneic.
-Allogeneic MSC+ cells do not express HLA-DR, which makes them the ideal therapeutic medium for transplantation inpatients with immune-mediated disorders.
-MSC+ can eradicate dysfunctional cells restart the immune system by replacing damaged cells with cells that have been differentiated into standard B and T cells required for immune system homeostasis.
+To treat immune-mediated inflammatory disease, The Regeneration Center has developed a unique combination therapy using isolated UC-MSC+ stem cells and tissue-specific growth factors that are particularly effective in stabilizing an otherwise abnormal rate of osteogenic differentiation.
+UC-MSC+ cells are engineered to provide low immunogenicity and immunomodulatory properties.
+UC-MSCs+ therapy for connective tissue disorders does not require immunosuppressive medications.
+The UC-MSC+ cells used can be autologous or allogeneic.
+Allogeneic UC-MSC+ cells do not express HLA-DR, which makes them the ideal therapeutic medium for transplantation in patients with immune-mediated disorders.
+UC-MSC+ can eradicate dysfunctional cells and restart the immune system by replacing damaged cells with cells differentiated into standard B and T cells required for immune system homeostasis.

 The Regeneration Center Difference